codefresh-io/cap-docs.codefresh.io/_docs/administration/oauth-setup.md

 ---
-title: "Set up OAuth2 authentication"
+title: "Set up OAuth2 authentication for Git providers"
 description: ""
 group: administration
 toc: true
 ---

-Easily Connect Codefresh to your Git provider using OAuth2 for authorization.
-Codefresh integrates with Git to sync repositories to your clusters, implementing Git-based operations when creating resources such as Delivery Pipelines, and to enrich Images with valuable information.
+Codefresh integrates with the Git provider defined for your runtime account to sync repositories to your clusters, implementing Git-based operations when creating resources such as Delivery Pipelines, applications, and enriching images with valuable information.

-Codefresh supports OAuth2 or personal access tokens (PATs) for authentication:

-* OAuth2 with Codefresh OAuth Application or custom OAuth2 Application

-  OAuth2 is the preferred authentication mechanism, supported for popular Git providers such as GitHub, GitHub Enterprise, GitLab Cloud and Server, and Bitbucket Cloud and Server.
-You have the option to use the default pre-defined Codefresh OAuth Application, or your own Oauth2 Application in your Git account.
-  To use your own Oauth2 GitHub Application, create a secret on your K8s cluster, and configure OAuth2 access in Authentication > Settings.
-See [Create a custom OAuth2 provider account](#create-a-custom-oauth2-provider-account) in this article.

-  > A runtime can have only one active account for authentication.

-* Token-based authentication using PAT
-  With token-based authentication, users must generate personal access tokens from their Git providers with the required scopes and enter their personal access tokens when prompted to authorize access.
-Token-based authentication for users is described in [Authorize Git access in Codefresh]({{site.baseurl}}/docs/administration/user-settings/#authorize-git-access-in-codefresh).

-### Authentication provider accounts
-The authentication accounts created for a provider are displayed in [Authentication](https://g.codefresh.io/2.0/account-settings/authentication?providerName=github){:target="\_blank"}.
+As the account administrator, you can select the authentication method for a runtime account.
+Users in Codefresh will then authorize access to the Git providers through the defined mechanism.

 {% include
    image.html